Muhammad Ali: Philanthropy, humanitarianism and politics

 Around 1987, the California Bicentennial Foundation for the U.S. Constitution selected Ali to personify the vitality of the U.S. Constitution and Bill of Rights.
 Ali rode on a float at the following year's Tournament of Roses Parade, launching the U.S. Constitution's 200th birthday commemoration.
 In 1988, during the First Intifada, Ali participated in a Chicago rally in support of Palestine.
 The same year, he visited Sudan to raise awareness about the plight of famine victims.
 According to Politico, Ali supported Orrin Hatch politically.
 In 1989, he participated in an Indian charity event with the Muslim Educational Society in Kozhikode, Kerala, along with Bollywood actor Dilip Kumar.

-In 1990, Ali traveled to Iraq prior to the Gulf War, and met with Saddam Hussein in an attempt to negotiate the release of American hostages.
+In 1990, Ali traveled to Iraq prior to the Gulf War and met with president Saddam Hussein in an attempt to negotiate the release of American hostages.
 Ali secured the release of the hostages, in exchange for promising Hussein that he would bring America "an honest account" of Iraq.
-Despite arranging the hostages release, he received criticism from President George H. W. Bush, and Joseph C. Wilson, the highest-ranking American diplomat in Baghdad.Ali cooperated with Thomas Hauser on a biography, Muhammad Ali: His Life and Times.
-The oral history was released in 1991.
+Despite arranging the hostages' release, he received criticism from president George H. W. Bush, and Joseph C. Wilson, the highest-ranking American diplomat in Baghdad.

 In 1994, Ali campaigned to the United States government to come to the aid of refugees afflicted by the Rwandan genocide, and to donate to organizations helping Rwandan refugees.

 In 1996, he lit the flame at the 1996 Summer Olympics in Atlanta, Georgia.
 It was watched by an estimated 3.5 billion viewers worldwide.

+After Ali met a lesbian couple who were fans of his in 1997, he smiled and said to friend and biographer Thomas Hauser, "They look like they're happy together."
+Hauser wrote about the story, "The thought that Liz and Roz (the lesbian couple he met) were happy pleased Muhammad.
+Ali wanted people to be happy."

 On November 17, 2002, Ali went to Afghanistan as the "U.N.
-Messenger of Peace."
+Messenger of Peace".
 He was in Kabul for a three-day goodwill mission as a special guest of the UN.

 On September 1, 2009, Ali visited Ennis, County Clare, Ireland, the home of his great-grandfather, Abe Grady, who emigrated to the U.S. in the 1860s, eventually settling in Kentucky.